This is a review of my first 6 months narrow boating, why it’s a similar experience to hiking and wild-camping and why I love it.

 The size of the boat also has cost implications, most things are charged by the length.
 The canal licence fee, mooring charges and painting the boat are all charged by the foot.
 So the bigger the boat the more it costs.
 For instance the 2021/22 Canal and River Trust licence is £1225 for a 72′ boat but only £913 for my 45′ boat.

 I love life on my narrow boat

 I’ve enjoyed having a mobile base to get me out in to the countryside and do walks.
-It’s been a really nice change to return to a base and have shower or sit in a comfortable chair and a comfy bed at the end of the day, instead of camping.
+It’s been a really nice change to return to a base and have shower or sit in a comfortable chair and sleep in a comfy bed at the end of the day, instead of camping.

 Having the Striding Edge narrow boat has given me the feeling of freedom that’s so rare in our busy lives now.
 I used to get it travelling around in motorhomes, however this has been lost as it got more popular and busier, you now have to plan and book campsites months ahead.
 The canals are still pretty free and I don’t have to book anything, I just travel as far as I like and moor up nearly anywhere.
 There’s also very few rules and I can even drink and drive, obviously sensibly because there’s water all around and you’re on a boat that has a mind of it’s own if you’re not concentrating fully.

 The canals are so old and worn that every time I take the boat out it’s an adventure and I never know if I’ll get back as planned.
 Narrow boats are quite complicated, being a house and a vehicle all in one.
 They take some looking after and effort to use, with locks to work and bridges to lift or swing, mooring ropes to tie up.

 I love being out in the weather and mooring up with a different views every night, usually in the middle nowhere, with a glass of wine and a sunset.
 PERFECTION.